 Meet Brooke A. Coyle

-On July 1, 2016 Mrs. Brooke A. Coyle became the Academy’s Head of School — the first lay person to hold this position.
-As a teacher, coach and adviser, Mrs. Coyle has dedicated her professional life to mentoring and enriching students through faith-based academics.
+On July 1, 2016, Mrs. Brooke A. Coyle became the Academy’s Head of School — the first layperson to hold this position.
+As a teacher, coach, and adviser, Mrs. Coyle has dedicated her professional life to mentoring and enriching students through faith-based academics.
 Using her passion for educational excellence, coupled with her extensive experience, Mrs. Coyle is leading OLMA into a new era of excellence for the young women of South Jersey.

-Since joining OLMA, Mrs. Coyle has significantly upgraded the school’s curriculum to include additional Honors and Advanced Placement courses, as well as a one-of-a-kind empowerment and leadership programs for girls called L2T.
+Since joining OLMA, Mrs. Coyle has significantly upgraded the school’s curriculum to include additional Honors and Advanced Placement courses, as well as a one-of-a-kind empowerment and leadership program for girls called L2T.
 It stands for leadership, life skills, and technology and is designed to foster the core competencies for girls that today’s world expects from its leaders.
-It begins freshmen year with Brave Forward, Lifetime Fitness and Public Speaking courses.
+It begins freshmen year with Brave Forward, Lifetime Fitness, and Public Speaking courses.
 In the sophomore year, it expands to include a Computer Science course focused on programming, technology, and STEM-related career exploration.
 In addition, sophomores take a Business 101 course that covers financial literacy, digital citizenship, and business technology.
 This type of programming, combined with the unique environment offered at OLMA results in graduates who are informed, self-confident, service-oriented, resilient, and prepared with the competence and knowledge necessary to lead and succeed.

 Under her leadership, the school has significantly upgraded its facilities and learning tools.
 Some of the most recent improvements include fully renovating the main lobby, establishing the OLMA Center for Business & Collaborative Learning, transforming four former bedrooms into a state-of-the-art L2T classroom, upgrading the school’s technology infrastructure, and creating a fully equipped MAC Lab.

 To the delight of OLMA students and faculty, Mrs. Coyle also introduced the Mini-Mester program.
 These week-long courses represent experiential learning at its best.
 They give students the opportunity to delve deeper into subject areas that intrigue and interests them.
-Along the way, students learn a variety of life lessons including managing their money, navigating tours and hikes. thinking on their feet, handling cultural and language differences, solving problems, following directions, being independent and on time, as well as how to push themselves further than they ever thought they could.
+Along the way, students learn a variety of life lessons including managing their money, navigating tours, and hikes. thinking on their feet, handling cultural and language differences, solving problems, following directions, being independent and on time, as well as how to push themselves further than they ever thought they could.

 More About Mrs. Coyle